 Upon arrival in Kathmandu, feel free to check out the tourist hub area Thamel and prepare for the trek.
 If you have an early arrival and leisure time, you can go for a sightseeing tour.
 The Swayambhunath Stupa, Kathmandu Durbar Square, Pashupatinath Temple, or Boudhanath Stupa, are world heritage sites and are close to Thamel.

-After the wonderful stay in Kathmandu, the trek starts after taking a 30-minute flight to Pokhara and then driving to Tikhedunga passing the Bhurungdi river through the small villages with terraced farms.
+After the wonderful stay in Kathmandu, the trek starts after taking a 30-minute flight to Pokhara.
+And then driving to Tikhedunga passing the Bhurungdi River through the small villages with terraced farms.
 Upon reaching Tikhedunga, we officially start our trek walking towards Ulleri.
-The walking will be a steep ascent and quite tiring with a distance of about 2 km uphill taking around 2- 3 hours to reach Ulleri from Tikehedunga.
+The walking will be a steep ascent and quite tiring with a distance of about 2 km uphill.
+It takes around 2- 3 hours to reach Ulleri from Tikehedunga.
 But the beautiful view on the way and glimpses of mountains and lively surroundings from Ulleri will rejuvenate you despite the long drive and hard climbing.

 Itinerary 02.
 Explore Kathmandu, Chitwan, and Pokhara

 This 7-day tour in Nepal takes you to most of the exciting places visited in Nepal within 7 days rather than focusing on a specific destination.
-This includes a sightseeing tour of Kathmandu’s UNESCO World Heritage sites, jungle activities in the wilderness of Chitwan National Park, a nature-filled excursion in Pokhara that involves a sunrise view from Sarangkot and the breathtaking Himalayan views and chill out at Phewa lakeside, and a return trip to Kathmandu.
+This includes a sightseeing tour of Kathmandu’s UNESCO World Heritage sites, jungle activities in the wilderness of Chitwan National Park, and a nature-filled excursion in Pokhara.
+That involves a sunrise view from Sarangkot and the breathtaking Himalayan views.
+And chill out at Phewa lakeside and a return trip to Kathmandu.

-When you arrive in Kathmandu, take time to explore Thamel, the city’s main tourist destination, and get ready for the trip.
-If you arrive early and have some free time, you can take a sightseeing trip to nearby world heritage sites Swayambhunath Stupa, Kathmandu Durbar Square, Pashupatinath Temple, or Boudhanath Stupa.
+When you arrive in Kathmandu, take time to explore Thamel, the city’s main tourist destination.
+Get prepared and be ready for the trip.
+If you arrive early and have some free time, you can take a sightseeing trip to nearby world heritage sites.
+Swayambhunath Stupa, Kathmandu Durbar Square, Pashupatinath Temple, and Boudhanath Stupa are some of them.
 Otherwise, you can visit these places the next day.

 The Kathmandu valley is culturally and historically rich with three medieval cities; Kathmandu, Patan, and Bhaktapur.
 The valley is a museum in itself with noteworthy historical and religious sites that are listed as World Heritage Sites.
 The fifth-century Pashupati Nath Temple is a well-known Hindu temple that we shall visit.
-Swayambunath, well known as the “Monkey Temple,” and Bouddhanath, one of the biggest stupas in the world and a significant Buddhist site, are the places you must visit.
-You can also visit the Durbar Squares, which are old palaces in Kathmandu, Bhaktapur, and Patan that are adorned with magnificent stone and wood sculptures that are a reflection of Nepal’s artistic achievements from prehistory.
+Swayambunath is well known as the “Monkey Temple,” located at the hilltop with the valley view.
+Bouddhanath is one of the biggest stupas in the world and a significant Buddhist site.
+These are the Buddhist places you must visit.
+You can also visit the Durbar Squares, which are old palaces in Kathmandu, Bhaktapur, and Patan.
+Adorned with magnificent stone and wood sculptures that are a reflection of Nepal’s artistic achievements from prehistory.

-On day three, we’ll leave for the airport in Kathmandu, take a 20-minute flight to Bharatpur, and then drive in a private vehicle to a hotel near the Chitwan National Park.
-As soon as we get to the hotel, have a moment to relax in the jungle and experience an entire change in scenery.
+On day three, we’ll leave for the airport in Kathmandu, and take a 20-minute flight to Bharatpur.
+And then drive in a private vehicle to a hotel near the Chitwan National Park.
+As soon as we get to the hotel, have a moment to relax in the jungle.
+And experience an entire change in scenery.
 Watch for wildlife and birds while unwinding at your jungle retreat.
 And you will receive a briefing on the activities for the next day.
 Then, we’ll embark on a half-day jungle safari in one of Asia’s best wildlife reserves.

 On day four, embark on a full day of jungle activities, including jungle jeep safari, elephant bathing and feeding, jungle walking, and bird watching.
 Experience the thrill of seeing wildlife like the Greater One-horned Rhinoceros, Royal Bengal Tiger, Wild Elephants, Leopard, Sloth Bear Spotted Deer, Hog Deer, Sambar Deer, Barking Deer, Gharial Crocodiles, and a large variety of birds in the wild.

-Following our jungle safari tour in Chitwan, we continue our journey to Pokhara on day five, one of the most well-known breathtaking lake cities, which is nestled beneath Mt.
+Following our jungle safari tour in Chitwan, we will continue our journey to Pokhara on day five.
+Pokhara is one of the most well-known breathtaking lake cities, which is nestled beneath Mt.
 Machhapuchre (Fishtail).
 There aren’t many places in the world with as many natural wonders as the Pokhara Valley does.
 The valley provides breathtaking views of the Annapurna Mountains, including Dhaulagiri, Himchuli, Machhapuchhre, and five more peaks.
 The city serves as a starting point for trekkers heading to the Annapurna Region because of its proximity to the Annapurna mountain range.
-After a long travel of about 6 hours drive, you can unwind in Pokhara by taking a stroll along the lake and relaxing with a cold beverage of your choice.
+After a long travel of about 6 hours drive, you can unwind in Pokhar.
+Take a stroll along the lake and relax with a cold beverage of your choice.